6-Max NLHE Player Classification

 • How to Adjust: Play cautiously, mix up your strategy, and avoid predictable patterns.

-8. Gray: Rock (Super Nit)
+Rock (Super Nit)

 • Description: Extremely tight and predictable, only plays premium hands.